KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 \log \left( \min \left( x, 5000 \right) \right)
 $$

-👨‍🔬 To-do Task: after you have completed the entire tutorial, remember to experiement with new forumlas.
+👨‍🔬 To-do Task: after you have completed the entire tutorial, remember to experiment with new formulas.
 Share your formulas at [my github issues](https://github.com/cyberspatula/cyberspatula.github.io/issues) if you do like!

 <br>
 <br>